charles-uno/charles-uno.github.io/_posts/2017-01-08-rock-paper-pokemon.md

-On top of being too numerous, the types are thematically inconsistent.
+Types are thematically inconsistent as well.
 For the most part, pokémon are animals with elemental powers per their types.
 Electric-type Pikachu is a mouse that can shoot lightning.
 Fire-type Charmander is a lizard that breathes fire.
 But the bug, dragon, and flying types instead simply describe the shape of the pokémon's body.
 Bug-type Wurmple has no elemental powers; it's just a bug.

 Just for fun, let's consider what type interactions would look like with half as many types. both by consolidating overlapping types and pruning duds.